spacejam/sled/README.md

 Finally, thanks to everyone who helps out by contributing on [Open Collective](https://opencollective.com/sled)!

-# known issues, warnings

-* the on-disk format is going to change in non-forward compatible ways before the `1.0.0` release! after that, we will always support forward migrations.
-* quite young, should be considered unstable for the time being
-* the C API is likely to change rapidly
-* writepath is not well optimized yet. readpath is essentially wait-free and zero-copy.

 # contribution welcome!

 want to help advance the state of the art in open source embedded